 Remove the pot from the heat and drain potato water into a liquid measuring cup.
 Let the potato water cool to warm before using it in your recipe.
 Potato water can be refrigerated for up to 24 hours.
 After this time, the potato water sweetens and can spoil the taste of your bread.
 You can keep it longer by freezing it.

 There is no need to waste the cooked potatoes.
 The potatoes can be mashed with a fork and added to potato bread recipes.
-Or, you can enjoy the potatoes in any other dish.
+Or, you can enjoy the potatoes in many other dishes.
 Set them aside in the refrigerator if you are in the midst of the baking process and can't quite decide what to do with these leftovers.

 Uses for Potato Water